I Kiss Your Hand, Madame

+I Kiss Your Hand, Madame (Ich küsse Ihre Hand, Madame) is a 1929 sound German drama film directed by Robert Land starring Harry Liedtke and Marlene Dietrich.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+It was released in the United States in 1932.
+It was produced by Super-Film.

 The film's sets were designed by the art director Robert Neppach.

 Plot

 Madame Gerard is a divorcee living the high life in Paris.
 Her current lover is the overweight Percy Talandier but then she meets Count Lerski and sets her sights on him.
 Then she hears from her ex-husband Adolphe that Lerski is not a count, but works as a waiter.